 Craig is a Senior Attorney in the Public Law Department with more than thirty-four years of public law experience, both as an advisor and a litigator.
 Among Craig’s specialty areas of practice, he regularly advises in matters involving land use, planning and zoning, police practices, the Public Records Act, public contracting including public works and telecommunications, and the regulation of marijuana.

-Craig currently serves as Assistant City Attorney for the Cities of Brea, Buena Park, La Mirada and Rancho Cucamonga.
+Craig currently serves as Assistant City Attorney for the Cities of Brea, La Mirada, Rancho Cucamonga and Upland.
 Craig also regularly advises police and fire departments for the Firm’s various municipal clients.

 Craig’s early legal career was devoted to defending cities and other public agencies in litigation, from discovery through jury verdicts.
 That litigation background has given Craig a unique perspective and ability to handle a wide range of municipal issues, while obtaining practical, cost-effective results for clients.